 The Constitution of the British Fantasy Society

-This is the current constitution of the British Fantasy Society, as amended by the AGM of 7 September 2014, which added the section on proxy voting.
+This is the current constitution of the British Fantasy Society, as amended by the AGM of 1st October 2017.
 The previous constitution can be read here.

-1.1 The name of the Society shall be ‘The British Fantasy Society’ (hereinafter referred to as ‘the Society’).
+1.1 The name of the Society shall be ‘The British Fantasy Society’ (A trading name of Brit Fantasy Soc Ltd, Registered Company number 10985055, hereinafter referred to as ‘the Society’).

 1.2 The objects of the Society shall be: